-Th e cost limit specified by the state is (select one):

-The following dollar amount:

-Specify dollar amount:

-The dollar amount (select one)

-Is adjusted each year that the waiver is in effect by applying the following formula:

-Specify the formula:

-May be adjusted during the period the waiver is in effect.
+The cost limit specified by the state is (select one): The following dollar amount: Specify dollar amount: The dollar amount (select one) Is adjusted each year that the waiver is in effect by applying the following formula: Specify the formula: May be adjusted during the period the waiver is in effect.
 The state will submit a waiver amendment to CMS to adjust the dollar amount.

-The following percentage that is less than 100% of the institutional average:

-Specify percent:

-Other:

-Specify:

-B: Participant Access and Eligibility

-ndix I bill al therpart freecost and Englishity

-- b.
-Method of Implementation of the Individual Cost Limit.
-When an individual cost limit is specified in Item B-2-a, specify the procedures that are followed to determine in advance of waiver entrance that the individual's health and welfare can be assured within the cost limit: - c.
-Participant Safeguards.
-When the state specifies an individual cost limit in Item B-2-a and there is a change in the participant's condition or circumstances post-entrance to the waiver that requires the provision of services in an amount that exceeds the cost limit in order to assure the participant's health and welfare, the state has established the following safeguards to avoid an adverse impact on the participant (check each that applies):

-The participant is referred to another waiver that can accommodate the individual's needs.

-Additional services in excess of the individual cost limit may be authorized.

-Specify the procedures for authorizing additional services, including the amount that may be authorized:
+The following percentage that is less than 100% of the institutional average: Specify percent: Other: Specify: Appendix B : Participant Access and Eligibility 2: Individual Cost Limit (2 of 2) Answers provid ed in Appendix B-2-a indicate that you do not need to complete this section. specify th of Implementation of the Individual Cost Limit.
+When an individual cost limit is specified in Item B-2-a, ne procedures that are followed to determine in advance of waiver entrance that the individual's health and welfare sured within the cost limit: participar that exce ant Safeguards.
+When the state specifies an individual cost limit in Item B-2-a and there is a change in the nt's condition or circumstances post-entrance to the waiver that requires the provision of services in an amount eds the cost limit in order to assure the participant's health and welfare, the state has established the following is to avoid an adverse impact on the participant (check each that applies): The participant is referred to another waiver that can accommodate the individual's needs.
+Add litional services in excess of the individual cost limit may be authorized.
+Spec cify the procedures for authorizing additional services, including the amount that may be authorized: